Laser Eye Surgery Consultation

 Thousands of Canadians choose laser eye surgery for vision correction.
 Whether you’re tired of contact lenses or ready to slip off your eyeglasses, you probably have questions.
 What can you expect during surgery?
 After surgery?
 Years later?

-Westmount Optometrists offers consultations so we can help answer your questions.
-With us on your team, we can support you through post-operative care.
-At a consultation, we can assess if you’re a good candidate for laser eye surgery and which type may be a suitable option.
+At Westmount Optometrists, we offer consultations so we can help answer your questions.
+With us on your team, we can support you through pre- and post-operative care.
+At your consultation, we can assess if you’re a good candidate for laser eye surgery and which type may be a suitable option.

 Types of Laser Eye Surgery

-Results, procedure duration, and initial recovery time for LASIK and PRK can be similar.
-LASIK and PRK procedures typically last 10–20 minutes per eye.
+Results, procedure duration, and initial recovery time for LASIK and PRK are typically similar.
+LASIK and PRK procedures usually last 10–20 minutes per eye.
 Wavefront-guided LASIK and PRK share many of the same steps as standard laser surgery, but with the addition of innovative technology to achieve customized vision correction.

-With wavefront-guided LASIK, a computer-guided laser removes cornea tissue based on the patient’s customized eye measurements and prescription.
-Finally, after a minimal amount of tissue is removed, the flap is placed back.
+With wavefront-guided LASIK, a computer-guided laser removes corneal tissue based on the patient’s customized eye measurements and prescription.
+Afterward, the flap is placed back.

 After the surgery, patients may temporarily experience blurry vision, which typically improves by the following day.
 Patients can return to most activities within 3 days and strenuous activity (including sports) within 4 weeks.
 Most patients fully recover within 2–3 months.